HospitalRun/planning/Requirements/v1_0/Theatre-Scheduling.md

 ## Jobs to be Done (JTBD)

-#### When: A surgeon is making an operative plan (Doctor)
+#### When: A surgeon is planning an operation during a visit (Doctor)

-**I want to:**  Schedule surgery for the patient as part of completing my operative plan.
-I would like the surgery appointment to be seen on the operative plan.
+**I want to:**  Schedule surgery for the patient during the visit.
+I would like the surgery appointment to be seen when viewing the operative plan.

 **So I can:** Ensure that surgery is properly planned and scheduled, ideally before the patient leaves the clinic.